 Chatham House, the Royal Institute of International Affairs (UK) is an independent policy institute whose mission is to help build a sustainably secure, prosperous and just world.
 Chatham House collaborated with the Institute through the Natural Resource Programme on a mentorship/peer learning event in Ghana on the management of oil and gas that included senior government officials from Tanzania.

-The UONGOZI Institute-HAUS partnership provides the Institute with technical assistance from this leading Finnish organisation dedicated to supporting the development of state administration bodies.
+The UONGOZI Institute-Finnish Institute of Public Management (HAUS) partnership provides the Institute with technical assistance from this leading Finnish organisation dedicated to supporting the development of state administration bodies.
 HAUS offers both long- and short-term expertise to strengthen our capacity to implement the strategic plan.

-The Institute collaborates with Aalto EE (Finland) in designing and delivering two long-term executive programmes: Postgraduate Diploma in Leadership and Certificate in Leadership.
+The Institute collaborates with Aalto University Executive Education of Finland (Aalto EE) in designing and delivering two long-term executive programmes: Postgraduate Diploma in Leadership and Certificate in Leadership.

-Our collaboration with UNU-WIDER is about research to facilitate the development and implementation of public policies that promote economic transformation and inclusive growth in Tanzania and the Eastern African region.
+Our collaboration with the United Nations University, World Institute for Development Economic Research (UNU-WIDER) is about research to facilitate the development and implementation of public policies that promote economic transformation and inclusive growth in Tanzania and the Eastern African region.
 Our project, supported by the Ministry of Foreign Affairs (Finland), focuses on six themes: macroeconomics; domestic resource mobilisation extractives; small scale enterprises/industrialisation; sustainable livelihoods; and gender.

-The support from UNDP is centred on the Natural Resource Management programme.
+The support from United Nations Development Programme (UNDP) is centred on the Natural Resource Management programme.
 Areas covered include research, policy work, training, monitoring and evaluation, as well as technical support.
 The aim is to contribute to the efforts by the Government of the United Republic of Tanzania in managing the country’s natural resources.

-Our work with SADC mainly revolves around leadership and regional integration themes.
+Our work with Southern African Development Community (SADC) mainly revolves around leadership and regional integration themes.
 Some notable achievements include a dialogue on deepening integration in the SADC region with H.E.
 Benjamin William Mkapa as keynote speaker; plus leadership retreats for its staff.

 In 2015, we collaborated with the BMW Foundation to organise the 5th Global Trade Conference.
 Discussions were centred on finding a balance between promoting safari tourism and protecting its unique wildlife.
 The outcomes from the meeting contributed to the framework for the 1st Berlin Global Forum in November, 2015; as well as our research work.
 The BMW Foundation continues to follow up and support similar initiatives.